NextronSystems/thor-manual/signatures/sigma.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sigma rules can also be written to match on THOR content.
-These rules need to have a logsource with `product: THOR` and `service: object-type`.
+These rules need to have a log source with `product: THOR` and `service: object-type`.

 The available object types that can be matched on can be listed with